oar-team/oar/docs/documentation/OAR-DOCUMENTATION-API-USER.rst

        cpu: "10"

 :output:
-  *structure*: hash returning the id of the newly created resource and status
+  *structure*: hash returning the id of the newly created resource and status (or an array of hashes if a set of resources has been given on the input)

   *yaml example*:
     ::